haasr/woolychat_releases/readme.md

 ### Common Issues

 **"Cannot connect to server" error:**
-- Make sure you clicked "Allow" when prompted for network access
+- Make sure you clicked "Allow" when prompted for network/firewall access
 - Try quitting and restarting WoolyChat
-- Check the launcher window to mak sure the server is running
+- Check the launcher window to make sure the server is running

 **Ollama not found:**
 - The setup wizard will guide you to install Ollama